top of page

-We have a lot to learn about the diversity, pathogenicity, and virulence of infectious agents afflicting nonhuman primates in their natural habitats.
-Thankfully, recent methodological innovations have made the study of infections in wild nonhuman primates more feasible.
-My interests in this emerging area of inquiry are defined by two overarching goals:
+We have a lot to learn about the diversity, pathogenicity, and transmission of infectious agents harbored by nonhuman primates in their natural habitats.
+Thankfully, recent methodological innovations have aided efforts to identify and monitor infectious agents in wild primate populations.
+My interest in this research area is defined by two overarching goals:

 1) Understanding the evolution of primate social organization and behavior.
 Infectious disease has long been hypothesized as a critical evolutionary pressure shaping primate societies, affecting numerous variables from group size to territory use and the formation of affiliative relationships.
-We now have the tools to effectively engage with these questions.
-Do differences in primate social structure drive differences in infectious disease exposure (or vice versa)?
-How are infectious agents distributed in primate social groups?
-How do social relationships inform infectious disease burdens?
+I am interested in whether differences in primate social structure drive differences in infectious disease exposure (or vice versa), how infectious agents are distributed in primate social groups, and ways in which social relationships inform infectious disease burdens.

 THE NGOGO CHIMPANZEES

-My research has focused on the Ngogo chimpanzee community of Uganda's Kibale National Park.
-Ngogo is notable as the largest community of wild chimpanzees yet described: In 2016, the community contained more than 200 individuals.
+My research has primarily focused on the Ngogo chimpanzee community of Uganda's Kibale National Park.
+Ngogo is notable as the largest community of wild chimpanzees yet described: In 2016, there were more than 200 individuals in the community.
 Ngogo is also remarkable for high frequencies of lethal intergroup aggression and predation of other primate species, having hunted red colobus monkeys to the brink of local extinction.

 The Ngogo Chimpanzee Project (NCP), started in 1995, is directed by David Watts (Yale University), John Mitani (University of Michigan), and Kevin Langergraber (Arizona State University).